Regularity underlying complexity: a redshift-independent description of the continuous variation of galaxy-scale molecular gas properties in the mass-star formation rate plane: Galaxy-scale star formation laws: correlations between SFR and gas mass and the associated observables

 The dispersion about this best-fit trend line in the $y$-direction is 0.21\,dex.
-In performing the linear regression we have down-weighted sources detected in CO($J{=}3{\rightarrow}2$) by a factor of two due to the large excitation corrections $r_{31}$.\\ Under the assumption that starbursts follow a correlation with identical slope, we use our reference sample of starburst galaxies (see Sect. \ref{sect:SBdata}) to solve for the normalization of eq. \ref{eq:LCOvsLIR} which best reproduces their average offset.
+In performing the linear regression we have down-weighted sources detected in CO($J$=3$\rightarrow$2) by a factor of two due to the large excitation corrections $r_{31}$.\\ Under the assumption that SBs follow a correlation with identical slope, we use our reference sample of SB galaxies (see Section \ref{sect:SBdata}) to solve for the normalization of Equation \ref{eq:LCOvsLIR} that best reproduces their average offset.
 We find

-i.e. an offset of 0.46\,dex or approx. a factor 2.9 with respect to the locus of main-sequence galaxies.
-This similar systematic difference was already indicated by \citet[see their Fig. 3]{solomon97} in their pioneering analysis of CO-emission in nearby ULIRGs.
-Local main-sequence galaxies with the IR luminosities of starbursting ULIRGs are, however, exceedingly rare (e.g. S12) such that this difference could also have been explained by a double power-law nature of the star formation law or a single, steeper relation (\lir\,$\propto$\,\lco$^{1.3}$) owing to different probability gas density distributions in mergers and normal galaxies \citep{narayanan08, juneau09}.
-The advent of CO line flux measurements for high-$z$ normal galaxies with ULIRG-luminosities has since added another piece of evidence in support of a systematic offset \citep[e.g.][]{genzel10}
+i.e. an offset of 0.46\,dex or approx. a factor 2.9 with respect to the locus of MS galaxies.
+This similar systematic difference was already indicated by \citet[see their Figure 3]{solomon97} in their pioneering analysis of CO-emission in nearby ULIRGs.
+Local MS galaxies with the IR luminosities of starbursting ULIRGs are, however, exceedingly rare (e.g., S12) such that this difference could also have been explained by a double power-law nature of the SF law or a single, steeper relation (\lir\,$\propto$\,\lco$^{1.3}$) owing to different probability gas density distributions in mergers and normal galaxies \citep{narayanan08, juneau09}.
+The advent of CO line flux measurements for high-$z$ normal galaxies with ULIRG-luminosities has since added another piece of evidence in support of a systematic offset \citep[e.g.,][]{genzel10}.